algorandfoundation/xGov/Proposals/xgov-17.md

 Another app using Algorand is always good, in terms of greatest value V2 Dotty is a stepping stone to V3 which will feature acceptance of any crypto/fiat via a simple exchange to DOT, this mechanism will directly benefit Algorand by attracting liquidity from the global crypto community, effectively making the V3 Lotto chain agnostic with Algorand acting as a settlement layer.

 ## Additional information
-You can find more info at https://www.algoneer.net/
+You can find more info at https://www.algoneer.net/, The 2k algo will tripled by us and be used for server fees that will maintain Dotty V2 for 90 months or 2030!(At current server prices and moderate usage)